-Nominations Reported Out of Committee to Full Senate.
-Supreme Court nominations referred to the Judiciary Committee have almost always been reported to the Senate.
-If a majority of its members oppose confirmation, the Judiciary Committee technically may decide not to report a Supreme Court nomination.
-(This tactic would prevent the full Senate from considering the nominee, unless the Senate were able to undertake successfully the discharge of the committee.)
-Table 1, however, shows that the committee has almost never employed the strategy of not reporting.
-Of the 113 Supreme Court nominations referred to the Judiciary Committee, it has reported 105 to the Senate.
-(The pending Alito
+Nominations Reported Out of Committee to Full Senate

+Supreme Court nominations referred to the Judiciary Committee have almost always subsequently been reported to the Senate.
+If a majority of its members oppose confirmation of a Supreme Court nominee, the committee technically may vote against reporting the nomination (although Table 1 shows no instances of the committee ever doing this).
+The committee might also simply decide not to consider or vote on a nomination.
+Failure to report would prevent the full Senate from considering the nominee, unless the Senate were able to undertake successfully the discharge of the committee.
+Table 1, however, shows that instances of the committee not reporting have been rare.
+Of the 120 Supreme Court nominations referred to the Judiciary Committee, 111 were reported to the Senate.27 The committee has reported these nominations in the following four ways.